dkumor/rtcbot/docs/installing.rst

     meaning that all video encoding is done in software.

 .. note::
-    You might need to reboot your Pi for rtcbot to work!
+    You might need to reboot your Pi for RTCBot to work!

 .. warning::
     These instructions were made with reference to Raspbian Buster.